ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 Exercise for self-study: Find an expression that would be transformed into one that is not syntactically legal.
 To see the reason for this, we need to define some terminology (the word "instance" here means "occurence"):

-**Deﬁnition(Binding Instance)**:
+**Definition (Binding Instance)**:
-A binding instance of an identiﬁer is the instance of the identiﬁer that gives it its value.
-In WAE, the ``x`` position of a ``with`` is the only binding instance.
+A binding instance of an identifier is the instance of the identifier that gives it its value.
+In WAE, the ``x`` position of a ``With`` is the only binding instance.

-**Deﬁnition (Scope)**:
+**Definition (Scope)**:
-The scope of a binding instance is the region of program text in which instances of the identiﬁer refer to the value bound by the binding instance.
+The scope of a binding instance is the region of program text in which instances of the identifier refer to the value bound by the binding instance.

-**Deﬁnition (Bound Instance)**:
+**Definition (Bound Instance)**:
-An identiﬁer is bound if it is contained within the scope of a binding instance of its name.
+An identifier is bound if it is contained within the scope of a binding instance of its name.

-**Deﬁnition (Free Instance)**:
+**Definition (Free Instance)**:
-An identiﬁer not contained in the scope of any binding instance of its name is said to be free.
+An identifier not contained in the scope of any binding instance of its name is said to be free.
 Examples: In WAE, the String in ``Id("x")`` is a bound or free instance, and the String in ``With("x", ..., ...)`` is a binding instance.
 The scope of this binding instance is the third sub-term of ``With``.

 Now the reason can be revealed.
-Our first attempt failed because we substitue the identifier occurs in the binding position in the with-expression.
+Our first attempt failed because we substituted the identifier occurring in the binding position in the with-expression.
 This renders the expression illegal because after substitution the binding position where an identifier was expected is now occupied by a Num.
 To correct this mistake, we make another take at substitution: